apmckinlay/suneido.js/docs/buildrun.md

 * localhost://libview
 * localhost://play.html

-If you make changes to the stdlib code you will need to refresh the browser page.
+If you make changes to the stdlib code you may need to refresh the browser page.